-Welcome to Fear No Film & Fear No Film KIDS 2018.
-Fear No Film, in essence, means fear no filmMAKER nor filmmaker vision.
+Welcome to Fear No Film 2023!
+Fear No Film, in essence, means fear no filmMAKER nor filmmaker's VISION.

 The Fear No Film Festival aims to celebrate a similar range of artistic excellence.
-Over 60 international short films will be screened with non-cash awards awarded by a Grand Jury, the Utah Arts Festival, and by an audience vote.
+Over 50 international short films will be screened with non-cash awards awarded by a Grand Jury, the Utah Arts Festival, and by audience voting.

-Non-cash, Grand Jury awards include the "2018 Utah Short Film of the Year," "Fear No Film Best of Show," "Fear No Filmmaker Award," and Honorable Mentions.
+Non-cash, Grand Jury awards include the "2022 Utah Short Film of the Year," "Fear No Film Grand Jury Prize," "Fear No Filmmaker Award," and 3 Honorable Mentions.

 YOU GET THE IDEA.
-This is an extremely filmmaker friendly festival with an award system that awards individual accomplishments and key themes in your film via audience and a Grand Jury vote.
+This is an extremely filmmaker friendly festival with an award system that honors individual accomplishments via an Audience and a Grand Jury vote.

-FNF accepts short films and videos of any genre regardless of year of production.
+FNF accepts short films and videos of any genre.

 TERMS AND CONDITIONS